Events Leading Up to the Lynchburg Campaign

 Battle of New Market

 The Shenandoah Valley runs in a north-south direction through approximately 140 miles of western Virginia between the Allegheny and Blue Ridge Mountains.
 Because of its exceptionally fertile farmland, the valley served as the breadbasket for the Confederacy during the American Civil War.
 In May 1864, Sigel marched 9,000 to 10,000 Union soldiers into the valley with orders from Grant to destroy the railroad center at Lynchburg, Virginia.
 Known as the Lynchburg Campaign, Sigel’s campaign was short-lived and ill-fated.
 Upon learning of Sigel’s advance from the north, Confederate Major General John C. Breckinridge cobbled together a force of approximately 4,000 men, including cadets from the Virginia Military Institute, to oppose the Yankees.
-On May 15, 1864, the Rebels engaged Sigel’s army at New Market, Virginia.
+On May 15, 1864, the Confederates engaged Sigel’s army at New Market, Virginia.
 Despite being outnumbered, the Confederates drove the Federals from the field at the Battle of New Market.

 Battle of Piedmont